 Cockatiel in the wild: habitat

 Also known as Nymphicus hollandicus, the cockatiel is naturally only found in mainland Australia.
-Sightings have also occurred on the island of Tasmania but they are rare and the bird might have been introduced there by humans.
+Sightings have also occurred on the island of Tasmania.
+This is rare, however, and the bird might have been introduced there by humans.
 As can be viewed in this map of sightings, cockatiels really are all over the place in Australia.

 Flocks, small groups or pairs will travel to wherever they can survive, but all suitable areas have something in common.
 A cockatiel in the wild has the following preferences: